Swolebrain/ng-starter-projects/02 pizzaplanet/README.md

 1. Create a new module named PizzaPlanetApp in js/app.js, and then attach it to the <body> element in the view.

-2. Add the following upject to the appetizers property of the scope:
+2. Add the following object to the appetizers property of the scope:
   ```Javascript
   {
     name: 'Bruschetta',